-Acupuncture is a system of medicine that works by examining the flow of energy around your body and using sophisticated techniques to improve or correct problems which have caused disorder, pain or illness. it is one of the most widely accepted forms of complementary medicine and used increasingly all over the world.
+Acupuncture is a system of medicine that works by examining the flow of energy around your body and using specialised techniques to improve or correct problems which have caused disorder, pain or illness.
 Having stood the test of time for over 2000 years, there is a growing body of recognized scientific evidence to support its' use for many conditions including pain, depression and other diseases.

-Chinese medicine doesn't look at treatment the same way as a western approach in using a particular 'prescription' for a particular health condition.
-Instead, we use a very sophisticated system of diagnosis to understand the root or basis of what's causing your particular problem.
-This means that no two patients with a similar complaint will be treated exactly the same, each treatment is unique to you.
-By focusing on adjusting that, many people find that not only their condition improves but other aspects of their health also begin to change for the better.
-We use many diagnostic tools including pulses, tongue diagnosis, other signs and symptoms and case history - and where blood tests or MRI scans would be helpful, it is good sense to take advantage of these if they are available.
+Chinese medicine doesn't use a standardised 'prescription' for any given health condition.
+Instead, we use very sophisticated diagnostic tools, including pulse and tongue examination, channel palpation and case history, to find out what's causing your particular problem.
+This means that no two patients with a similar complaint will be treated exactly the same - each treatment is unique to you.
+By focusing on alleviating the 'root cause' as well as the symptom, many people find that not only their condition improves but other aspects of their health also begin to change for the better.

 The word 'needle' can be misleading.
 Those used for acupuncture are as fine as a cats whisker and generally don't go further in than half their length - a lot of people barely feel them once they're in, just a gentle awareness of some warmth or tingling sensation.